 Nick Taylor, Head of Discipline (Software Engineering BAE Systems Air), said: “We’ve always found AdaCore really helpful and friendly.
 They are particularly keen to help us develop the next generation of software engineers who are able to use Ada to produce high integrity software for our major platforms.
 They have always been prepared to go the extra mile providing help with training and access to manuals that help keep our employees on top of new and emerging tools and products in the world of high integrity, real-time embedded software engineering.”

-AdaCore "have always been prepared to go the extra mile providing help with training and access to manuals that help keep our employees on top of new and emerging tools and products in the world of high integrity, real-time embedded software engineering.”
+AdaCore has "always been prepared to go the extra mile providing help with training and access to manuals that help keep our employees on top of new and emerging tools and products in the world of high integrity, real-time embedded software engineering.”